JanDotNet/ThinkSharp.Licensing/README.md

     5BED5GAB-E5TGXKGK-01SI8MFF-7T099W78-SRH4

-Each characteristic is encoded in one of the 8-character parts.
+Each characteristic is encoded in one of first 4 parts (8 charachters).
 The hardware identifier will be accepted if at least 2 of the 4 characteristics are equal.
 That ensures, that the license doesn't become invalid if e.g. the processor of the computer changed.
-The last 4-character part is a check sum that can be used to validate the hardware identifier.
+The last part (4 characters) is a check sum that can be used to detect errors in the the hardware identifier.

 #### Usage